tighten/duster/README.md

 </ruleset>
 ```

-Now you can add customizations below the `<rule ref="Tighten"/>` line or even disable the Tighten rule and use your own ruleset.
+Now you can add customizations below the `<rule ref="Tighten"/>` line or even disable the Tighten rule to use your own ruleset.
 Learn more in this [introductory article](https://ncona.com/2012/12/creating-your-own-phpcs-standard/).

 ### PHP CS Fixer